 Voices for Children of Carroll County is a program under the Mental Health Association of Frederick County, a not-for-profit agency.
 The program was founded in 2000 by the Circuit Court and a group of concerned citizens and professionals who believed that abused and neglected children in Carroll County needed a CASA program to help them reach safe permanent homes.
 It is one of 900+ CASA programs throughout the nation that works on behalf of abused and neglected children placed in foster care.

 Having first considered volunteering with a hospice and/or hospital, Sandy Tracy chose to become a CASA simply because she enjoys being around children.
 “With no children of my own, I thought it would be nice to work with those in need at the beginning of their lives rather than at the end,” she said.
-“I think it will be really rewarding to help make a difference in a young person’s life and being someone who they can really rely on!” she added.
+“I think it will be really rewarding to help make a difference in a young person’s life and be someone who they can really rely on!” she added.

 There will always be a need for CASA volunteers.
 The organization seeks men and women from all walks of life, with a variety of professional, educational and ethnic backgrounds.
 There is no special experience or background required only a relentless compassion and desire to help our community’s children.
 To learn more about the program, contact Jennifer Fuss, Program Manager, email@example.com or (301) 663-0011, ext.
 118.